arrowtype/recursive/README.md

 Note: `PROP` and `XPRN` are "unregistered" axes (not currently in Microsoft's official listing of variation axes and specs), so these tags must be used in all-caps in CSS, etc.

+## Using the project scripts in RoboFont

+1. Navigate to your robofont scripts folder in a terminal.
+    1. In RoboFont's menu, go to *Scripts > Reveal Scripts Folder*
+    2. Open a terminal window.
+    3. Type `cd `, then copy-paste or drag-n-drop the scripts folder to get its full filepath.
+Hit return/enter.

+2. Make a symbolic link or "symlink" to the Recursive project scripts folder, `src/00-recursive-scripts-for-robofont`
+    1. Still in the same terminal, type `ln -s `
+    2. Copy-paste or drag-n-drop the `src/00-recursive-scripts-for-robofont` from Finder to get its full path.
+Hit return/enter.
+    3. Check that it's there by running `ls` to list files.
+You should see ``src/00-recursive-scripts-for-robofont` as one of the items listed.

+3. Update your Scripts menu in RoboFont with *Scripts > Update Menu*
+    - If the Recursive scripts don't appear, you may need to restart RoboFont

+Now, you can run the Recursive project scripts directly from the Scripts menu, or by opening them in the Scripting Window.

+**Standard disclaimers:**

+Like any Python scripts, read through them and be generally familiar with what they do before running them.
+Also, use Git and/or backups when you are using scripts to design.

+Feel free to use/remix these scripts in other projects.
+I give no warrantees or guarantees of their quality, and your mileage may vary.

 <!--
 ## Build